Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 and the model has to split its attention between solving the coding problem and confirming to the edit format.

-The Senior/Junior approach splits this into two round trips, possibly using two different LLMs:
+The Architect/Editor approach splits this into two round trips, possibly using two different LLMs:

-- Ask how to solve the coding problem (Senior).
+- Ask how to solve the coding problem (Architect).
-- Turn the proposed solution into a series of well formed code edits (Junior).
+- Turn the proposed solution into a series of well formed code edits (Editor).

-The Senior/Junior approach allows the Senior to focus on solving the coding problem and describe the solution however comes naturally to it.
+The Architect/Editor approach allows the Architect to focus on solving the coding problem and describe the solution however comes naturally to it.
-This gives the Senior more reasoning capacity to focus just on solving the coding task.
+This gives the Architect more reasoning capacity to focus just on solving the coding task.
-We can also assign the Senior task to a strong reasoning model like o1-preview, and give the editing task to an appropriate model based on cost, editing skill, etc.
+We can also assign the Architect task to a strong reasoning model like o1-preview, and give the editing task to an appropriate model based on cost, editing skill, etc.
-Similarly, the Junior can focus all of its attention on properly formatting the edits without needing to reason much about how to solve the coding problem.
+Similarly, the Editor can focus all of its attention on properly formatting the edits without needing to reason much about how to solve the coding problem.

 ## Results

 The graph above and the table below show the
-[aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) score for various combinations of Senior and Junior models.
+[aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) score for various combinations of Architect and Editor models.

 Some noteworthy observations:

-- Pairing o1-preview as Senior with Deepseek as Junior sets a SOTA significantly above the previous best score.
+- Pairing o1-preview as Architect with Deepseek as Editor sets a SOTA significantly above the previous best score.
 This result is obtained with Deepseek using the "whole" editing format, requiring it to output a full update copy of each edited source file.
 Both of these steps are therefore quite slow, so probably not practical for interactive use with aider.
-- Pairing OpenAI's o1-preview with Anthropic's Sonnet as the Junior produces the second best result.
+- Pairing OpenAI's o1-preview with Anthropic's Sonnet as the Editor produces the second best result.
 This is an entirely practical configuration for users able to work with both providers.
 - Pairing Sonnet/Sonnet and GPT-4o/GPT-4o provides significant lift for both models compared to their solo results, especially for GPT-4o.
-- Deepseek is surprisingly effective as a Junior model.
+- Deepseek is surprisingly effective as a Editor model.
 It seems remarkably capable at turning proposed coding solutions into new, updated versions of the source files.
-Using the efficient "diff" editing format, Deepseek helps all the Senior models except for Sonnet.
+Using the efficient "diff" editing format, Deepseek helps all the Architect models except for Sonnet.

 ## Try it!

-The development version of aider has built in defaults to support Senior/Junior coding with OpenAI's o1 models, gpt-4o and Anthropic's Claude 3.5 Sonnet.
+The development version of aider has built in defaults to support Architect/Editor coding with OpenAI's o1 models, gpt-4o and Anthropic's Claude 3.5 Sonnet.
-Run aider with `--senior` or get started quickly like this:
+Run aider with `--architect` or get started quickly like this:

 ```
 pip install -U git+https://github.com/paul-gauthier/aider.git